dlr-gtlab/gtlab-core/docs/user/workflows/hub-spoke/01_how_to_buid_a_process.rst

    :alt: Hub Spoke principle
    :class: only-dark

 The option *Empty Root Task* is suggested first in the menu.
-This enables a new process to be started directly with a basic task element, which has no further coordinating function except to execute all subordinate process elements once.
+This enables a new workflow to be started directly with a basic task element, which has no further coordinating function except to execute all subordinate workflow elements once.
-In addition, the context menu shows a series of the most recently prioritised process elements for quicker selection.
+In addition, the context menu shows a series of the most recently prioritised workflow elements for quicker selection.

 The *New Task...* button opens an editor that displays all available tasks from which you can choose.